Content sync

 If you are planning multiple scheduled synchronizations, make sure to set the restoration times according to the order in which you want the content to be created or updated.
 Leave appropriate time intervals for the restoration to finish for each synchronization (at least 15 minutes are recommended).

-If you schedule multiple synchronizations with updates for the same content items, the last restored synchronization overwrites the previous ones.
+If you schedule multiple synchronizations with updates for the same content items, pages or forms, the last restored synchronization overwrites the previous ones.

 Track incoming synchronizations